-A vendor management policy is an essential part of an effective IT risk management plan.
+A vendor management policy is an essential part of an effective IT risk management plan, just like the use of new hyperconverged systems within a business.
+This helps to reduce the difficulty of data and increases scalability.
+As part of any business, it is always important to have any plan put in place, to be able to work towards growing your business into the success it can be.
 A vendor management policy is also a requirement under several regulatory compliance models which affect financial institutions, higher education, healthcare and many other industries.

 Based on FFIEC guidelines for compliance in banking, this model should satisfy most other regulatory requirements for managing IT service providers and other IT vendors in other industries , especially those where consumer financial protection is critical.